mrzarkovic/cog/README.md

 ## Contributions

 Hey there!
-If you're interested in the Cog project, I'd love to have you on board.
+If you're interested in the Cog project, we'd love to have you on board.
 Here's how you can help out:

 -   **Bug Reports**: Found a bug?
-Let me know!
+Let us know!
 Just create an issue in the GitHub repository with the details and steps to reproduce it.

 -   **Feature Requests**: Got a cool idea for a new feature or improvement?
-I'm all ears.
+We're all ears.
 Drop an issue describing your idea.

 -   **Code Contributions**: If you're up for contributing code, go ahead and create a pull request.
 Just make sure your code follows the existing style and includes tests where needed.